Lelia Gowland, Principal, Gowland LLC.

 Perceived identity: Look the part

 I recently heard from a woman who arrived at a conference wearing jeans.
 She’d thought carefully about her appearance and opted for denim to give the impression of being accessible and approachable.
-When she arrived and saw suits galore, she realised she looked unprofessional by comparison.
+When she arrived and saw suits galore, she realized she looked unprofessional by comparison.
 Lee would agree.
 It’s all about context and matching the industry expectations.

 Citing research from Harvard Medical School, Lee says, “People assess your competence and trustworthiness in a quarter of a second based solely on how you look.”